Shadow the Hedgehog (video game): Development

-Shadow the Hedgehog was developed by Sega Studios USA, the now-defunct United States division of Sega's Sonic Team, and published by Sega.
+After the success of Sonic Adventure 2, and following the release of the 2003 game Sonic Heroes, Sega Studios USA began developing Shadow the Hedgehog.
+The now-defunct United States division of Sega's Sonic Team, and published by Sega.
 Sega first revealed the game and its tagline ("Hero or villain?
 You decide.") at the March 8, 2005, inauguration of Sonic the Hedgehog into the Walk of Game.
 Sega formally announced development of the game for the GameCube, PlayStation 2 and Xbox video game consoles on March 23, 2005.
 The same year, Sega released the game in North America on November 15, 2005, in Europe on November 18, 2005, and Japan on December 15, 2005.

 Sonic Team's Takashi Iizuka and series co-creator Yuji Naka led development, with Iizuka serving as writer and director and Naka as producer.
 Iizuka, who had worked on the Sonic the Hedgehog series since 1993, targeted a younger audience with previous Sonic games and wanted to attract an older audience with Shadow the Hedgehog.
 The game's development team wanted to make a game featuring Shadow to resolve plot mysteries that began with the character's introduction in Sonic Adventure 2.
 The team felt that Shadow's design—inspired by films such as Underworld (2003), Constantine (2005) and the Terminator franchise—would make the story darker and allow for elements, such as vehicles and weapons, otherwise considered inappropriate for a Sonic game.
 Naka stated in an interview with GameSpy that he wanted to use Shadow as the game's main character due to his popularity among fans and being the best fit for a "gun action" game.